J. Leaves of Absence and Withdrawals

 Readmission after withdrawal (exclusion) due to academic deficiency is granted only in exceptional cases.

 d) Required Withdrawal

 The Law School reserves the right to require the withdrawal of any student who, in the opinion of the faculty, is not profiting or is not likely to profit by the instruction offered or whose conduct fails to comply with the Law School’s academic and non-academic student conduct requirements.
-The faculty has delegated the authority to make such determinations to the Student Conduct Committee under the procedures outlined in section VII.
+The faculty has delegated the authority to make such determinations to the Academic and Professional Standards Committee under the procedures outlined in section VII.
 Readmission after required withdrawal is not permitted.

 e) Readmission After Withdrawal

 A student may petition for readmission after withdrawal as long as such readmission is consistent with the Law School’s degree requirements, in particular the requirement regarding the length of the course of study described in section I.E. Readmission after withdrawal (exclusion) due to academic deficiency is granted only in exceptional cases.
 Readmission after required withdrawal is not permitted.